delta-hq/schemas/schemas/lending/SCHEMA.md

 # Lending / MM / CDP[^1]

-[^1]: This markdown file is auto-generated.Standard table definitions for lending protocols.
+[^1]: This markdown file is auto-generated.

+Standard table definitions or lending protocols.

 ## Version: 1.0.0